-For many years, coal has supplied most of Nova Scotia’s electricity and been the main reason for rising electricity prices over the past decade.
-Coal is traded on the world market and prices have climbed, especially for the low-sulphur, low-mercury coal required to meet environmental regulations.
-While all coal is dirty, some grades contain fewer pollutants and NS Power purchases some of the cleanest coal available.
-Until 1999, our plants were supplied with coal mined in Nova Scotia, utilizing what was a local and economical resource.
+For many years, coal has supplied most of Nova Scotia’s electricity.
+Until 1999, our plants were supplied with coal mined in Nova Scotia, utilizing what was a local and economic resource.
 Today, government-run coal mining operations in the province are closed and most of the coal we use is sourced from international markets.
+NS Power purchases domestic coal if it is available, meets environmental requirements, and is competitively priced.

 Natural gas is considered cleaner than other fossil fuels like coal and oil because it produces fewer air emissions.
 Around the world, it is found in reservoirs under the earth while in Nova Scotia, it's found under the ocean floor and supplied through a pipeline that leads to our Tufts Cove Generating Station in Dartmouth.
 The plant can burn oil or natural gas to generate electricity, but economical prices in recent years have led to it being run primarily with gas.